 be controlled.
 For this reason, SASL support is provided to

 The following section shows how to build, enable, and test an

-First, get the SASL development and utility libraries.
-For example, on Ubuntu, you can get these libraries through:
+Install the SASL development and utility libraries.
+For example, on Ubuntu, use apt-get to obtain the libraries:

 sudo apt-get -f install libsasl2-2 sasl2-bin libsasl2-2 libsasl2-dev libsasl2-modules